patricekrakow/learning-istio/experiment-BookInfo.md

-# My Experiment with Istio on Google Could Platform using Cloud Shell
+# Experiment BookInfo on Istio (without mTLS)

-## Create a Kubernetes cluster of 4 nodes
+## Create a Kubernetes cluster of 4 nodes on GCP

 Verifiy that your project is set:
 ```